 \subsection{General Simulation Framework}

 Our framework consists of three modules focusing on single agent, multi-agents, and environments (see Figure~\ref{cxo}).
-In the \textbf{single agent} module, users can flexibly configure the agent's profile, memory and action components.
-The profile includes both public information, such as gender, name, and birthplace, as well as private attributes like income and health condition.
-To enable the agent to retain behaviors in various ways, users can assemble different memory components—short-term memory, long-term memory, and the reflection mechanism—to build the agent's memory.
+In the \textbf{single agent} module, users can flexibly configure the agent's profile, memory, and action components.
+The profile includes both public information, such as gender, name, and birthplace, as well as private attributes such as income and health condition.
+To enable the agent to retain behaviors in various ways, users can assemble different memory components like short-term memory, long-term memory, and the reflection mechanism to build the agent's memory.
 The actions of the agents are driven by LLM prompts, where users can flexibly configure them to include agent profiles, memories and so on.

-In the \textbf{multi-agents} module, we design two strategies for generating agent interactions: script mode and agent mode.
-In script mode, all interactions are treated as a whole and generated in a single call to the LLM.
+In the \textbf{multi-agents} module, inspired by the work~\cite{zhou2024real}, we design two strategies for generating agent interactions: script mode and agent mode.
+In specific, in script mode, all interactions are treated as a whole and generated in a single call to the LLM.
 For example, one can directly prompt LLMs to generate a dialogue between a doctor and a teacher in one step.
 In this strategy, the LLM acts as a meta-agent, producing the dialogue from a third-person perspective.
 In agent mode, interactions are generated by different agents, each representing a distinct role, and each agent generates outputs from a first-person perspective.
 This interaction generation process requires multiple calls to the LLM.
-In the example above, two agents are deployed, with each agent's output based on the entire history of interactions between them.
+In the example above, two agents are deployed, and each agent's output is determined by the complete history of their interactions.

 In the \textbf{environment} module, we store all the information beyond the agents necessary for running the simulation, such as the recommendation algorithm used in a web user simulator~\cite{wang2023user}.
 Additionally, we allow users to globally intervene in the platform, which is useful for counterfactual inferences.
 We also provide essential functions to facilitate interviewing, searching, and storing different agents.